 - Heat oven to 325.

-- Blend preserves, orange juice, and vinegar in a small saucepan.
+- Blend preserves, orange juice, vinegar and cloves in a small saucepan.

 - Bring mixture to a boil, lower heat to a gentle simmer and reduce until thick enough to coat the back of a spoon.

 - Remove from heat, and whisk in mustard.

 - Place ham in a shallow roasting pan and coat with about half of the glaze.

 - Bake for 15 minutes per pound basting occasionally.

 - While ham is roasting, whisk together Dijon mustard and maple syrup.